Skip to content

 The algorithm developed by scientist Piotr Wozniak provides a “rational” approach to the concept of forgetting and allows for the definition of a schedule (adapted to the desired level of memorization): Day 7, Day 16, Day 35, for example.

 Having doubts ?
-Join Edith Aurial, a renowned journalist for a well-known magazine specialized in distribution, as the main character in the “Warehouse Safety Welcome” e-learning collection from Supermarchés MATCH, a leading retail chain.
+Accompany Edith Aurial, senior reporter for a famous magazine specializing in distribution and main character in the “Warehouse security welcome” elearning collection from the distribution brand Supermarchés MATCH.
 With her assistance, gain an understanding of the operations of a fresh or dry warehouse at MATCH, identify the main risks involved, and learn and apply the essential safety rules.
 Welcome on board!

 Discover the project with pictures